 The Jejeong Well originally supplied the water during the entire ritual process.
 It was used to prepare food and animals as well as clean those who took part in the ceremonies.

-Is Jongmyo Shrine Worth Visiting?
+Is the Jongmyo Shrine worth it?

+Yes, the Jongmyo Shrine is worth visiting because it’s one of oldest and best preserved Confucian royal shrines in all of Asia.
 This shrine offers visitors the chance to learn about the history of the Joseon Dynasty as well as the royal family of South Korea.
-If you are a history buff, this shrine is a stop you should not miss in Seoul.
+If you’re a history buff, this shrine is a stop you should not miss in Seoul.

 Our Jongmyo Shrine Photos